Subchapter 5. Electrical Safety Orders

 Cable Sheath.
 A protective covering applied to cables.

-NOTE: A cable sheath shall be permitted consist of multiple layers of which one or more is conductive.
+NOTE: A cable sheath shall be permitted to consist of multiple layers of which one or more is conductive.

 Cable Terminations.